-- 235 (A) Call to order.
+- (A) Call to order.

-- 236 (B) Approval of minutes.
+- 237 (B) Approval of minutes.

-- (C) Reports by the Faculty Senate President, Chancellor, and Provost.
+- 238 (C) Reports by the Faculty Senate President, Chancellor, and Provost.

-- 238 (D) Unfinished business.
+- 239 (D) New business.

-- 239 (E) Report of Special Committees.
+- 240 (E) Old Business.

-- (F) Report of Standing Committees.

-- 241 (G) New business.

-- (H) Adjournment.
+- 241 (F) Adjournment.

 Section 8.
 College, Unit, or Division Caucuses.
-Each college, unit, or division electing faculty members to serve on the Faculty Senate will have a caucus comprising all elected faculty members and alternates from the college, unit, or division.
+Each college, unit, or division electing faculty members to serve on the Faculty Senate will have a caucus comprising all faculty from the college, unit, or division.
 The FSLT is notified who will be serving as caucus chair by each caucus by August 1 each year.
-The caucus is responsible for timely communications with the faculty in the college, unit, or division.
-The caucus may call meetings of the faculty of the college, unit, or division as needed.
+The caucus chair is responsible for timely communications with the faculty in the college, unit, or division.
+The caucus chair may call meetings of the faculty of the college, unit, or division as needed.
 The caucus will be assisted by the dean's office, for caucuses representing colleges and divisions of a college, who will function as a de facto administrative assistant for the caucus, with responsibilities including calling meetings, taking and distributing minutes, etc. As noted in Section 2.A. of this Article II, each caucus chair collects nominations for the Faculty Senate elections after an appropriate call for nominations.

 Section 9.
 Election of Councils and Committees.
-The FSLT, in conjunction with the Committee on Nominations and Appointments as needed, shall recommend council and committee members and chairpersons, as specified below under Article III, Section 1.
+The FSLT, in conjunction with the caucus chairs as needed, shall recommend council and committee members and chairpersons, as specified below under Article III, Section 1.

 Section 10.
 Election of Officers.
 In the spring semester of each year, the Faculty Senate shall elect a President-Elect.
-Each nominee shall be given the opportunity to make a brief statement relevant to candidacy and respond to questions at the regular meeting of the Faculty Senate in March or April of each year and shall provide voting members of the Faculty Senate with a written statement regarding relevant experiences and proposed contributions as Faculty Senate President in advance of that meeting.
+Each nominee shall be given the opportunity to make a brief statement relevant to candidacy and respond to questions at a regular meeting of the Faculty Senate and shall provide voting members of the Faculty Senate with a written statement regarding relevant experiences and proposed contributions as Faculty Senate President in advance of that meeting.
 Election shall be by a majority vote of all members of the Faculty Senate taken by an electronic ballot.
 One nomination for Faculty Senate Recording Secretary and Faculty Senate Communication Officer shall be made by the Executive Council subject to the approval of the Faculty Senate membership.

 The President-Elect shall be chosen for a one-year term from among those members of the faculty meeting the following criteria at the time of election: (1) the holding of full-time faculty appointment with tenure; (2) the performance of academic duties totaling at least half-time teaching, research, service, or departmental administration; and (3) prior service on the Faculty Senate (as an administrative member, an elected faculty member, a committee or council member, or otherwise) within the last ten years.
-In the event of death or resignation of the President-Elect or early assumption of the President's office, the Committee on Nominations and

-Appointments shall present to the next meeting of the Faculty Senate a new slate of at least two nominees for another election for President-Elect.
+In the event of death or resignation of the President-Elect or early assumption of the President's office, the Committee on Nominations and Appointments shall present to the next meeting of the Faculty Senate a new slate of at least two nominees for another election for President-Elect.
 Voting members of the Faculty Senate may write in additional nominees.
 Election shall be by a majority vote of all members of the Faculty Senate taken by an electronic ballot before the next meeting of the Senate.
 The current President shall remain in office until a successor is elected.